Ovarian cancer: Genetics

 A family history of ovarian cancer is a risk factor for ovarian cancer.
-Women with hereditary nonpolyposis colon cancer (Lynch syndrome), and those with BRCA-1 and BRCA-2 genetic abnormalities are at increased risk.
+Women with hereditary nonpolyposis colon cancer (Lynch syndrome), and those with BRCA-1 and BRCA-2 genetic abnormalities, are at increased risk.

-The major genetic risk factor for ovarian cancer is a mutation in BRCA1 or BRCA2 genes, or in DNA mismatch repair genes, which is present in 10% of ovarian cancer cases.
+The major genetic risk factor for ovarian cancer is a mutation in the BRCA1 or BRCA2 genes, or in DNA mismatch repair genes, which is present in 10% of ovarian cancer cases.
 Only one allele needs to be mutated to place a person at high risk.
 The gene can be inherited through either the maternal or paternal line, but has variable penetrance.
-Though mutations in these genes are usually associated with increased risk of breast cancer, they also carry a substantial lifetime risk of ovarian cancer, a risk that peaks in a person's 40s and 50s.
+Though mutations in these genes are usually associated with increased risk of breast cancer, they also carry a substantial lifetime risk of ovarian cancer.
+This risk peaks in a person's 40s and 50s.
 The lowest risk cited is 30% and the highest 60%.
 Mutations in BRCA1 have a lifetime risk of developing ovarian cancer of 15–45%.
 Mutations in BRCA2 are less risky than those with BRCA1, with a lifetime risk of 10% (lowest risk cited) to 40% (highest risk cited).
-On average, BRCA-associated cancers develop 15 years before their sporadic counterparts because people who inherit the mutations on one copy of their gene only need one mutation to start the process of carcinogenesis, whereas people with two normal genes would need to acquire two mutations.
+On average, BRCA-associated cancers develop 15 years before their sporadic counterparts because people who inherit the mutations on one copy of their gene only need one mutation to start the process of carcinogenesis.
+People with two normal genes would need to acquire two mutations.

 In the United States, five of 100 women with a first-degree relative with ovarian cancer will eventually get ovarian cancer themselves, placing those with affected family members at triple the risk of women with unaffected family members.
 Seven of 100 women with two or more relatives with ovarian cancer will eventually get ovarian cancer.
 In general, 5–10% of ovarian cancer cases have a genetic cause.
 BRCA mutations are associated with high-grade serous nonmucinous epithelial ovarian cancer.